-The Trustees are confident that the Academy Trust will be able to make the scheduled repayments of the loan and return the reserves at King's Academy Ringmer to a surplus position in future accounting periods.
+The Trustees are confident that the Academy Trust will be able to return the reserves at King's Academy Ringmer to a surplus position in future accounting periods.

 Therefore the Trustees have concluded that the Academy Trust has adequate resources to continue in operational existence for the foreseeable future and there are no material uncertainties about the Academy Trust's ability to continue as a going concern, thus they continue to adopt the going concern basis of accounting in preparing the financial statements.